brentspell/sardwiino/README.md

 Sardwiino
 =========

-A wireless interface in a sardine can to a pair of Wii(tm) nunchuk controllers
+A wireless interface in a sardine can to a pair of Wii™ nunchuk controllers.
+For more information, check out [this](http://brentspell.com/blog/sardwiino) post.